-Dear New International Exchange Student (J-1 visa holding students) for Spring 2019,
+Dear New International Exchange Student (J-1 visa holding students) for Fall 2019,

 Congratulations on your admission to California State University, Northridge!